-1. Prepare the installation tools, including a cross head screwdriver, a pair of insulated gloves, a sleeve, an adjustable spanner, and a multimeter.

-2. Check that all installation materials are present and complete, including internal batteries, eight battery trays and the corresponding battery power cables.
+- 1. Prepare the installation tools, including a cross head screwdriver, a pair of insulated gloves, a sleeve, an adjustable spanner, and a multimeter. - 2.
+Check that all installation materials are present and complete, eight battery trays and the corresponding battery powercables.